Vijay Singh Pathik: Early life

-Pathik was born in 1882 in Guthawali village, Bulandshahar district to Hamir Singh and Kamal Kunwari in a Hindu Gurjar family.
+Pathik was born in 1882 in Guthawali village, Bulandshahar district in a gujjar family.
 His father had taken active part in the Sepoy Mutiny of 1857 and was arrested multiple times.
 Pathik's Grand Father was Inder Singh, who was Dewan of Malagarh Riyasat and was killed while fighting against the British.
 While, his birth name was Bhoop Singh, but he changed it to "Vijay Singh Pathik" after being implicated in the Lahore Conspiracy Case in 1915.

 Bijoliya Kisaan Andolan

 He joined revolutionary organisation in his teenage and took active part against British rule in India.
 Pathikji’s non-cooperation movement was so successful that Lokmanya Tilak wrote a letter to Maharana Fateh Singh to meet the demand of the Bijoliya agitators.
 Mahatma Gandhi sent his secretary Mahadev Desai to study the movement.
 It was Pathik who fought for the cause of united Rajasthan and had taken up the issue with Prime Minister Jawaharlal Nehru and Sardar Patel.
 He was jailed for having led the Kisan agitation in Bijoliya and kept at special jail created in the Tehsil building of Todgarh.
 The Kisan Panchayat, Mahila Mandal and Yuvak Mandal invited Pathik to come and lead them.
-Women of Mewar started to get respect from their men folk.
-Pathik made people feel that gender equality is necessary to develop a prosperous society.

-Pathik was a great patriot and freedom fighter.
+Pathik was a freedom fighter.
 As author Indira Vyas said, "He would prefer to end his life rather than to bow down the flag.
 He also wrote the famous flag song which was very popular during that period."